People in Need financial assistance programs.

 In addition to offering both financial assistance or referrals to clients to obtain the actual prescription, People in Need also provides referral information to clients for appropriate long term assistance through the drug manufacturers’ programs for indigents.
 They also distribute prescription discount cards issued by Free Rx Plus, Family Wise, Mid-Atlantic Benefits, USA Drug Plan, NACO, and others as they become available.

 This is offered in partnership with the Payless Shoe Corporation, and that company is a main factor in the success of this service.
 As an example of the support they offer, the company will provide PIN with a 10 percent discount toward the purchase of $25 gift cards for children’s shoes.
 They then pass the cards on to parents, along with necessary school supplies.
+Or find other free school supply programs for students, including from the Salvation Army.

 People in Need Holiday Clearing House is a gift-shopping opportunity for working poor and low-income Delaware County families with children.
 There is also Christmas or Thanksgiving help for senior or disabled residents.
 Gift choices to eligible low income families include clothing, gift certificates, new toys and other items.